Tropical Avocados 101

 As the name suggests, Tropical Avocados thrive in the warm, humid climate of the Caribbean, with the majority of the harvest coming from the Dominican Republic, and certain parts of Florida.

-They have a smooth skin that stays bright green even when they’re ripe.
+They have a skin that stays bright green even when they’re ripe.
 And while you can find them at your local grocery store year-round, you’ll find that they have the best flavor and quality from mid-October through mid-May.

 Tropical Avocados infographic

-How to select Tropical Avocados
+How to select them

 To choose, look for one that’s smooth and mostly free of blemishes.
 It doesn’t have to be perfect!
 Small blemishes or scarring don’t indicate that the fruit will be bruised on the inside.
 Give the avocado a gentle squeeze — if it’s ripe, it will be slightly soft.